Clinical Pain Medicine Fellowship

 - Dr. Michael Leong – served as research director and medical director was several companies and former Mayday Fellow; current Director of Neuromodulation for Stanford Pain Management

-- Dr. Vanilla Singh - Chief Medical Officer for the Office of the Assistant Secretary for Health at the U.S. Department of Health and Human Services (HHS)
+- Dr. Vanilla Singh - Former Chief Medical Officer for the Office of the Assistant Secretary for Health at the U.S. Department of Health and Human Services (HHS)